outofjungle/knife-info/README.md

 ## Description

-This is an EXPERIMENTAL knife plugin that displays the information from the `knife.rb` config file in the **kinfe search path**.
+This is an EXPERIMENTAL knife plugin that displays the information from the `knife.rb` config file in the kinfe search path.

 ## Installation